pdincau/gcm-erlang/README.md

     7> gcm:push(RegisteredName, RegIds, Message).

-Where `RegistereName` is the atom used during registration, `RegIds` is a list (max 1000 elements) of Registration Ids specified as Erlang binaries and `Message` is an Erlang term representing the data you want to send to the device.
+Where `RegistereName` is the atom used during registration, `RegIds` is a list (max 1000 elements) of Registration Ids specified as Erlang binaries (e.g., `<<"APA91bHun4MxP5egoKMwt2KZFBaFUH-1RYqx...">>` and `Message` is an Erlang term representing the data you want to send to the device.

 The JSON message is built using `jsx` in the module `gcm.erl` and in the end will have the following form: